Shahriar-Kariman/CS3383_Assignment_2/Assignment_2.md

       break
 ```

 Lets assume there is a better solution that solves more questions than the greedy one.
-In this case the new solution will have one more solved question than the greedy algotihm.
-We know if $T_g$ is the list of $l$ questions chosen using the greedy algotihm then:
+In this case the new solution will have one more solved question than the greedy algorithm.
+We know if $T_g$ is the list of $l$ questions chosen using the greedy algorithm then:

 $$
   \sum_{i=1}^{l} T_g = t_g